oznogon/gattaibushido-public/rules/02_pilots.md

 ##### Starting Harmony

 Finally, lay out the team Harmony sheet, and have a handy token or figurine ready to represent their location on it during play.
-Keep some tokens around to represent damage buildup during Throwdowns, too - this text assumes you are using red-colored tokens, but anything your group wishes to use instead should be fine.

 The Team begins a new campaign with a default base Harmony of 4 (Green).
 Apply any "Starting Harmony" mods from the filled-out playbooks, if applicable.
 Subtract 1 point for each +Schism event the players triggered during the First Contact scene - those First Contact actions can really color the tone of the future team!
 When finished, if the total is less than 1 (Red, the minimum) then raise it to 1.
 Likewise if the total is greater than 7 (Violet, the maximum) then lower it to 7.

 ##### Define Your Salute!